1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 Source: CookiePro

-Control: With TCF 2.0, publishers can restrict the purposes for which the data of their users is being collected by the ad tech vendors on a per vendor basis.
+Control: With TCF 2.0, publishers can restrict the purposes for which the ad tech vendors collect their users’ data on a per-vendor basis.
 In this way, publishers have more control over their audiences.

-Compliance: An increased investment by IAB Europe and its resources, the users of the framework will receive better support for the GDPR compliance.
+Compliance: With an increased investment by IAB Europe and its resources, the framework users will receive better support for GDPR compliance.

 TCF 2.0 and Google’s requirements